LVPlayground/playground/javascript/features/houses/README.md

 administrators are encouraged to keep the number of parking lots within reason.

+## FAQ: Do I pay for a house with cash money, or my bank account?
+Payments will be made from your bank account.

 ## FAQ: Who's got access to a house?
 The owner of a house and their [friends](../friends/).
 Administrators can always access a house.
 Players who are not registered with Las Venturas Playground are not able to access houses.